 Jet City Laser’s products are on the parachute back shell and on the Curiosity itself.

-Jet City Laser’s products are on the parachute back shell and on the Perseverance.
+Jet City Laser’s products are on the parachute back shell and the Perseverance.

 NASA stock photo of the Perseverance rover, with its six wheels folded up as it is being packed into its back shell and parachute assembly (center) before attachment of the spacecraft’s heat shield (bottom).
 A planetary cruise stage (top) will provide power and communications during the rover’s voyage to Mars.